Giersch Milwaukee Bookkeeping for Business

 A general contractor's markup depends on the profit margin they are looking to obtain.
 If you are looking for a 35% margin to cover their overhead expenses and still profit meaning their markup needs to be 54%.

-Understand the difference between markup & margin to improve your job costing
+Difference between markup & margin to improve your job costing

 General contractor markup vs margin